 Whether medical students are inspired by a love of science or a love of people (or both), now is an exciting time to enter the profession.

-Dr. Braddock shares three great reasons to study medicine in 2017.
+Dr. Braddock shares three great reasons to study medicine.

-Medicine has always been a perpetually evolving field, but as technological advances continually speed up the pace of scientific discovery, researchers are making new breakthroughs every day.
+As technological advances speed up the pace of scientific discovery, researchers make new medical breakthroughs every day.

 "New technology has also brought unprecedented ways for physicians to engage with and help their patients," says Dr. Braddock.
 "Imaging, diagnostics, home devices — these technologies have added a new dimension to practicing medicine."

 Dr. Braddock says medical students must be prepared to keep learning, because what they're being taught today could soon become outdated.
 "Practicing medicine is more daunting now because of how quickly paradigms change in terms of how we think about the cause and treatment of disease.
 But it's also exciting to be in the midst of a constantly changing field.
 It's never static or boring."

 2. Helping others

 Many people enter medicine simply to help others, says Dr. Braddock.
 "Sometimes that comes from having a physician in the family or being inspired by a physician who cared for a sick loved one.
 We're also seeing more students from disadvantaged communities who are driven by a desire to address health disparities and some of the unique healthcare needs of underserved populations."

 People with such service-oriented goals might have been put off by medicine in the past, because it seemed "too scientific and objective, and not enough about caring and treating the whole person."
 But Dr. Braddock says this has changed in recent years.